SimonBrenninger/ddca_ss2025/lib/gfx_core/doc.md

 Performs a bit blit operation by copying (and transforming) the bitmap section defined by `x`, `y`, `width` and `height` of the source bitmap identified by `bmpidx` to the Active Bitmap to the position of the `gp`.
-If the rectangle defined by unsigned 15-bit operands `x`, `y`, `width` and `height` lies (even only partially) outside of the bound of the source bitmap the behavior of the command is undefined.
+If the rectangle defined by the unsigned 15-bit operands `x`, `y`, `width` and `height` lies (even only partially) outside of the bound of the source bitmap the behavior of the command is **undefined**.
-If the bounds of the drawn image section are outside of the bounds of the destination bitmaps (i.e., the Active Bitmap) clipping is performed.
+If the bounds of the drawn image section are outside of the bounds of the destination bitmaps (i.e., the Active Bitmap idendified by the `abd`) clipping is performed.
 The `rot` field is used to control the rotation of the copied image section and can take the following values:

 - 00: no rotation